-- 1. Go to Tools > Control Panel > Setup > Devices > Display Specifications - 2.
+- 1. Go to Configuration > Devices > Display Specifications. - 2.
 Select an existing display specification or add a new one. - 3.
-Click Display Parameters. - 4.
+Click Display Parameters tab. - 4.
 Find and set the following parameters:

 Display Parameter Value dmp.powerQueryByCEC True- Enables powerQuery to get TV power status using HDMI-CEC instead of RS-232.
 False-Disables powerQuery using HDMI-CEC.
 Note: This command is not supported by all TV models. dmp.TVControlbyCEC True-Enables TV control using HDMI-CEC instead of RS-232.
 False-Disables HDMI-CEC TV control. dmp.monitorAPIDelay Number (in ms) for the frequency of power query command to be sent by Dynamic Signage Director.
-The default in HDMI/CEC Standard display specification is 12000 ms (or 2 minutes). dmp.monitorPower True-Enables Dynamic Signage Director to run a power query to the TV using the Get Status command from the Management Dashboard.
-False-Disables the option.
+The default in HDMI/CEC Standard display specification is 120000 ms (or 2 minutes). dmp.monitorPower True-Enables Dynamic Signage Director to run a power query to the TV using the Get Status command from the Management Dashboard.
+False-Disables the option. dmp.SupportsTouchScreen True-Enables Dynamic Signage Director to support USB HID devices plugged in to the DMP.
+False-Disables the option. dmp.hdmiStreamingDelay Value (in ms) determines the delay.